Allandale Waterfront GO Station: Redevelopment

-Construction of the new Allandale Waterfront GO Station (located adjacent to the historic Allandale Station) broke ground in spring 2010 and the station officially opened on 28 January 2012.
+Construction of the new Allandale Waterfront GO Station (located adjacent to the historic Allandale Station) broke ground in spring 2010 and the station officially opened on January 28, 2012.
 Redevelopment of the station cost approximately $5 million.

+On May 31, 2024, construction started on a new bus terminal to replace the station's existing terminal which contained only shelters with a new facility containing a building; as well as the downtown Barrie Bus Terminal.
+The new terminal, named the Barrie Allandale Transit Terminal, opened on September 21, 2025.

 Archeology

 The Allandale station site is located on a site used by indigenous peoples.
 Prior to the original railway construction, a large pit of several hundred indigenous peoples' remains was found.
 Other ossuaries were found in 1884 and 1889.

 It was the subject of an archeological excavation, during which objects were recovered from the Uren substage of the Middle Ontario Iroquoian period.
-It has been dated to the late 12th to early 13th century and was used as a fishing station by the Huron people.
+It has been dated to the late 12th to early 13th century and was used as a fishing station by the Wendat people.
 It is the only documented fishing station from the Uren period, and one of few sites of that period to have been discovered.

 The site is regarded by archeologists as a temporary location "for exploitation of local fish resources".
 Numerous fish remains were found in the site's midden, but no longhouses were found there.

 Analysis of the fish remains indicates that various species were caught for consumption at this site.
 These include species in the family Catostomidae (110 white sucker, 23 longnose sucker, and 103 specimens from other genus Catostomus species), family Percidae (34 yellow perch and 1 walleye), as well as 12 Ictaluridae, 14 largemouth bass and 4 smallmouth bass, 5 Centrarchidae, and specimens from several other species.

-In 2011, human bone fragment remains were discovered underneath the crawl space of the office building at the site during an excavation for an archeological site assessment as part of grading work for the new train station.
+In 2011, human bone fragment remains were discovered underneath the crawl space of the original station's office building at the site during an excavation for an archeological site assessment as part of grading work for the new train station.
 These were later determined to have been in the fill used as backfill for the foundation, but were of indeterminate origin.
 An incisor found amongst those remains was interpreted to be part of the Uren archeological material, but data are insufficient to ascertain its ultimate origin.

-The Huron-Wendat people consider the site to be a disturbed site of indigenous remains which could be an ossuary.
+The Wendat people consider the site to be a disturbed site of indigenous remains which could be an ossuary.
 The original train station and yard's construction disturbed the remains and the new station disturbed them further without proper archaeological study.
 Further, the construction of the GO station did not follow Government of Ontario heritage regulations, which prohibited the disturbance of human remains at a known site.